vermicida/data-streaming-kafka/README.md

 ## How to use<a name="how-to-use"></a>

-Once the Producer, Stream Processor and Consumer environments are set, we must execute the folling commands in the corresponding session:
+Once the Producer, Stream Processor and Consumer environments are set, we must execute the following commands in the corresponding session:

 - In **Terminal 1** we already have the architecture running, so nothing left to do here.
 - We must run the Producer in **Terminal 2**: